UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 3. Specifications of the performance criterion.

-An optimal control problem i defined by the dynamics function $f$ and a cost functional over the entire trajectory $x$ and $u$:
-The general Setup of Optimal Control Problem, in discrete time and finite horizon:
+An optimal control problem is defined by the dynamics function $f$ and a cost functional over the entire trajectory $x$ and $u$, The general Setup of Optimal Control Problem, in discrete time and finite horizon:

 $$